Edo Nihonbashi

 The symbol of Edo Nihonbashi

-Nihonbashi is a symbol of Edo that was built by Ieyasu Tokugawa in 1603 and has since been popular as Edo Nihonbashi.
-The current Renaissance Ishibashi was erected in 1911, and the balustrade watches the busy people of Kirin and lions.
+Nihonbashi is a symbol of Edo that was built by Ieyasu Tokugawa in 1603 and has since become popular as Edo Nihonbashi.
+The current Renaissance Ishibashi was erected in 1911, and the balustrade monitors the busy people of Kirin and lions.
 In 1999, it was designated as a national important cultural property for the first time as a road bridge.
-In the center of Hashigami, a copper plate of the "Japan Road Mark" is buried, indicating the starting point of the national highway.
+In the center of Hashigami, a copper plate of the "Japan Road Original Signpost" is buried, indicating the starting point of the national road.

 Company Information Company Information